Key takeaways

 Key safes also have limited accommodations.
 In addition to the security risk posed by housing every key in the same compartment, key safes are typically too small to accommodate large commercial or residential buildings.
 So, you’ll have to invest in multiple key safes and keep them organized manually.

 • Integration across all ButterflyMX access control solutions.
-So, visitors can use a single code to gain access to the building and retrieve their keys.
+So, visitors can use a single code to gain access to the building.

 Profile image for Katie Kistler